LuscasLeo/dataclass-codec/README.md

 # Dataclass Codec

-Serialize and deserialize dataclasses to primitive types and back.
+Serialize and deserialize dataclasses and typings to primitive types and back.